Walter Burton Harris: Journalistic career and political involvement

 Harris thereafter toned down his hostility to France, though he continued to press for international efforts to assist Morocco's modernisation.
 He came to admire the efficiency of the administration of French Morocco and was scathing of the maladministration of Spanish Morocco.
 His role was not always helpful to the British government as he periodically undermined the efforts of British diplomats in Morocco; some regarded him as a useful ally and go-between, thanks to his extensive contacts, while others reviled him.

-France was duly grateful for Harris's efforts on its behalf and awarded him the Légion d'honneur and the title of "Commander of the Oiussam Alaouite of Morocco".
+France was duly grateful for Harris's efforts on its behalf and awarded him the Legion of Honour and the title of "Commander of the Oiussam Alaouite of Morocco".
 His travel writing also earned him a fellowship from the Royal Geographical Society.
 He was far from modest about his achievements; as the editor of a re-edition of his book Morocco That Was puts it, he "loved to tell stories, especially about himself", to the point that "it is hard to distinguish the truth from the legend"; he "loved to make his own part in any yarn he was telling into a hymn about his own cleverness, cunning, bravery, popularity, and importance.
 All his geese had to be swans and his over-vivid imagination made sure that his listeners were never allowed to forget this."
 Harris was journeying east across the Mediterranean when he had a stroke.
 The ship he was traveling on put in at Malta and he was taken to the King George V hospital where he died on 4 April 1933.
 His body was taken back to Tangier and he was buried there at the Church of St Andrew.